Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Problem Statement

-\end{defn} Performance notions such as the induced \dltwo-gain and passivity of DT nonlinear systems can be analyzed by specific choices of the supply function $s$ (\cite{VanderSchaft2017,Scherer2015}).
-Furthermore, under some restriction of the supply function, dissipativity implies stability of the uncontrolled system. \begin{thm}[Stability] If a system of the form \eqref{eq:nl} is dissipative, according to Definition \ref{def:dissip}, with continuous positive definite storage function $V$ and the supply function $s$ satisfies that $s(0,z)\leq0,\,\forall\, z\in\m{Z}$ (negative semi-definite), then, the origin, i.e. $x=0$, is a stable equilibrium point of the uncontrolled system.
-In case $s$ satisfies that $s(0,z)<0,\,\forall\, z\in\m{Z}\backslash\lbrace 0\rbrace$ (negative definite) and $s(0,0)\leq0$ the origin is an asymptotically stable equilibrium point. \end{thm} \begin{pf} If the system is dissipative with continuous positive definite storage function $V$ and $s(0,z)\leq0,\,\forall\, z\in\m{Z}$ it holds from \eqref{eq:dissip} that
+or equivalently, for all $k\in \mathbb{N}$, $(x,w,z)\in\mathfrak{B}$ and $x_0\in\m{X}$ \end{defn} Performance notions such as the induced \dltwo-gain and passivity of DT nonlinear systems can be analyzed by specific choices of the supply function $s$ (\cite{VanderSchaft2017,Scherer2015}).
+Furthermore, under some restriction of the supply function, dissipativity implies stability of the uncontrolled system. \begin{thm}[Stability] If a system of the form \eqref{eq:nl} is dissipative, according to Definition \ref{def:dissip}, with continuous positive definite storage function $V$ and the supply function $s$ satisfies that $s(0,z)\leq0,\,\forall\, z\in\m{Z}$ (negative semi-definite), then, the origin, i.e. $x=0$, is a stable equilibrium point of \eqref{eq:nl}.
+In case $s$ satisfies that $s(0,z)<0,\,\forall\, z\in\m{Z}\backslash\lbrace 0\rbrace$ (negative definite) and $s(0,0)=0$ the origin is an asymptotically stable equilibrium point. \end{thm} \begin{pf} If the system is dissipative with continuous positive definite storage function $V$ and $s(0,z)\leq0,\,\forall\, z\in\m{Z}$ it holds from \eqref{eq:dissip} that

 Hence, the systems satisfies the condition for stability, see \cite{Kalman1960}, and $V$ is a Lyapunov function.
 Asymptotic stability can be proven similarly.\proofdone \end{pf} \begin{rem} The supply functions corresponding to e.g. \dltwo-gain, $s(w,z) = \gamma^2\norm{w(k)}^2-\norm{z(k)}^2$, and passivity, $s(w,z) = z(k)^\top w(k)+w(k)^\top z(k)$, satisfy the assumptions on the supply function taken in Theorem \ref{thm:disstab}. \end{rem}